 Incentives must be equally relevant and desirable to the entire target population.
 If an incentive appeals disproportionately to a given segment of the population, then this group is more likely to complete the survey, skewing survey data.
 One way around this is to offer respondents a choice of incentives, and then monitor the characteristics of respondents who choose each reward.

 Studies increasingly indicate that small incentives (coupons, free or low-valued merchandise) are not as effective as offering to share the survey results and explaining how the feedback will impact your organization’s decisions.

 Ideas for Survey Incentives

-Common incentives include monetary awards, gift certificates and entries in a prize drawing.
-Younger audiences tend to be attenuated to the latest, popular electronic gizmo while gift cards or charity donations may drive more responses with older audiences.
+Common incentives include monetary awards, gift certificates, and entries in a prize drawing.
+Younger audiences tend to be attenuated to the latest, popular electronic gizmo while gift cards or charity donations may drive more responses from older audiences.

 Here are some ideas for incentives.
-You know your stakeholders better than anyone, and by using your own creativity you will be able to come up with even more.
+You know your stakeholders better than anyone, and by using your own creativity you may come up with other approaches.

 - Charitable Contribution: Consider making a contribution to support relief efforts for a recent calamitous event or to a charity of focus for the institution.

 - Gift cards: Provide $5 gift cards to all participants (if your school allows cash equivalents to be given).
 Gift cards should be to a place where the participant can purchase at least one item for the amount provided.
 For example, with a $5 gift card to Starbucks, the user would be able to purchase a cup of coffee.